valentynkt/BackendGarden/content/notes/SSL and TLS Protocols.md

 > - **Legacy Cryptography**: Supports outdated cryptographic methods like Diffie-Hellman and SHA-1, which are vulnerable to attacks.
 > - **Single-Sided Authentication**: Typically, only servers are authenticated, leaving client authentication as a potential weak spot.
 > - **Vulnerability to Proxies**: Proxies can intercept SSL/TLS encrypted traffic, compromising data privacy.
-> - **Potential for Traffic Inspection**: Encrypted channels can be inspected by entities like Web Application Firewalls, raising privacy concerns.
+> - **Potential for Traffic Inspection**: Encrypted channels can be inspected by entities like [[Web Application Firewalls]], raising privacy concerns.
 >
 > These challenges underscore the need for stronger encryption solutions, such as end-to-end encryption (E2EE).